qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Rebase can rewrite history.
 If history is rewritten, normal push will give conflicts.
 After rewriting history, force push is needed.
 If remote branch's history is rewritten, pulling should use `--rebase`.
   - Force pushing with `--force-with-lease` can sometimes avoid overwriting other developers' commits.
 But if you fetch then don't pull, `--force-with-lease` cannot protect.
+  - The main purpose of rebase is to make commit graph a straight line.
+If you don't care about commit graph aesthetics, only using merge can avoid troubles.
+- After commiting files, adding these files into `.gitignore` won't automatically exclude them from git.
+To exclude them, delete them or use `git rm --cached`.
+Note that after excluding and pushing, when another coworker pulls, these files will be deleted (not just excluded from git).
 - Reverting a merge doesn't fully cancel the side effect of the merge.
 If you merge B to A and then revert, merging B to A again has no effect.
 One solution is to revert the revert of merge.
-(A cleaner way to cancel a merge, instead of reverting merge, is to backup the branch, then hard reset to commit before merge, then cherry pick commits after merge, then force push.)
+  - A cleaner way to cancel a merge, instead of reverting merge, is to 1. backup the branch, 2. hard reset to commit before merge, 3. cherry pick commits after merge, 4. force push.
 - In GitHub, if you accidentally commited secret (e.g. API key) and pushed to public, even if you override it using force push, GitHub will still record that secret.
 [See also](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) [Example activity tab](https://github.com/SharonBrizinov/test-oops-commit/compare/e6533c7bd729957b2eb31e88065c5158d1317c5e...9eedfa00983b7269a75d76ec5e008565c2eff2ef)
-- In GitHub, if there is a private repo A and you forked it as B (also private), then when A become public, the private repo B's content is also publicly accessible, even after deleting B. [See also](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github).
+- In GitHub, if there is a private repo A and you forked it as B (also private), then when A becomes public, the private repo B's content is also publicly accessible, even after deleting B. [See also](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github).
 - GitHub by default allows deleting a release tag, and adding a new tag with same name, pointing to another commit.
 It's not recommended to do that.
-Many build systems cache based on release tag, which breaks under that.
+It breaks build system caching.
 It can be disabled in rulesets configuration.
+For external dependencies, hardcoding release tag may be not enough to prevent supply chain risk.
 - `git stash pop` does not drop the stash if there is a conflict.
 - In Windows, Git often auto-convert cloned text files to be CRLF line ending.
 But in WSL many software (e.g. bash) doesn't work with files with CRLF.
 Using `git clone --config core.autocrlf=false -c core.eol=lf ...` can make git clone as LF.
 - MacOS auto adds `.DS_Store` files into every folder.
 It's recommended to add `**/.DS_Store` into `.gitignore`.